ibm-cloud-docs/apps/index.md

 Create an app by selecting one of the following entry points:

 * [Preconfigured starter kits](/docs/apps/tutorials?topic=creating-apps-tutorial-starterkit) are use-case-specific and give you production-ready apps in various programming languages and architectural patterns.
-* [Basic starter kits](/docs/apps/tutorials?topic=creating-apps-tutorial-scratch) build apps based on your selection for type of app (mobile or backend), language and framework, services, and deployment target.
+* [Blank starter kits](/docs/apps/tutorials?topic=creating-apps-tutorial-scratch) build apps based on your selection for type of app (mobile or backend), language and framework, services, and deployment target.
 * [Bring your own code](/docs/apps/tutorials?topic=creating-apps-tutorial-byoc) by linking to your own existing content repository.
 Your app and Docker image must be located in the same repo.
 * [{{site.data.keyword.dev_cli_long}} command-line interface (CLI)](/docs/apps?topic=creating-apps-create-deploy-app-cli) creates and deploys your apps by using the CLI.
 * Browse or search the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") for apps and services that you can create and use today.